rpichioli/react-with-nodejs-and-sequelize/README.md

 > - The **client-side** is a React + Redux app based.
 > - The **server-side** is built in NodeJS (Express) and works like an API server.
 > - This application uses Sequelize ORM to manage relational database and maintain it's data.
-> - The [Passport](https://www.npmjs.com/package/passport) is basically a Express-compatible authentication middleware for Node.js.
+> - The [Passport](https://www.npmjs.com/package/passport) is basically an Express-compatible authentication middleware for Node.js.

+The authentication process uses some features like [BCrypt](https://www.npmjs.com/package/bcrypt) and [JSONWebToken](https://www.npmjs.com/package/jsonwebtoken) to pass data through API encrypted and based in token, saved in storage to control in client-side state syncronized with Redux store and in server-side saved in NodeJS session.

+The configuration files are located in config folder inside server scope.
+The token configurations are at `/server/config/secret.js` and Passport strategies at `/server/config/passport.js` individually.

-I chose to use only [prop-types](https://www.npmjs.com/package/prop-types) to cover all that is required for data typing and obligation in React Components, when it's necessary.
+I choose to use only [prop-types](https://www.npmjs.com/package/prop-types) to cover all data typing and obligation requirements in React Components, when it's necessary.

 #### Server-Side
 The NodeJS Express application, located in the ```/server/``` folder.